ASK AN EXPERT INTERVIEWS TRAINING

 betsy_contortion_hypermobility

 The muscles that run along the spine hold the vertebra in place and this is why strengthening the back muscles are super important.
+So lengthening the muscles along the spine and with the support of the discs, extreme flexibility is possible in the back.

 “Stretch what you strengthen and strengthen what you stretch”, the golden rule for contortionists.

 Strengthening increases muscle tone and shortens the muscles so stretching after strengthening is highly recommended to any athlete.
-This shortening you see sometimes in body builders when they are unable to have their arms straight down.
+This shortening you see sometimes in bodybuilders when they are unable to have their arms straight down.
 Why can this be harmful?
 If you happen to go into a flexible move with shortened muscles I’m sure you can figure out what could happen.
 Muscles could get torn and strained.
 The reciprocal of this is if all you did were to stretch, you would have no muscles to protect joints.

 At least 15-30 seconds to lengthen a muscle.
 When you are doing stretches it means that the cells in your muscle get longer and skinnier.
 If you are not holding this, chances are not much will happen.
 I have also noticed over the years that some stretch and unknowingly squeeze their muscles.
 How can you lengthen something your squeezing?
 Make perfect sense, you can’t.

+What I will continue to preach is if you are interested in learning the art of contortion do search out qualified trainers.
 We are educated on the importance of appropriate stretching and strengthening practices.
-There is a lot more to it than just mimicking a picture off of the Internet.
+There is a lot more to it than just mimicking a picture of the Internet.
+Proper stretching and strengthening practices, tailored to your individual needs, are essential for maintaining joint health and preventing injuries.
+Take care of your spine and neck by following expert advice and never underestimate the importance of proper training and technique.
 When it comes to your spine and neck, you can never be more careful.

 Fact recourse; Gary Shuttleworth PT,CEAS, Director of Physical Therapy